-Benzoyl peroxide has bactericidal, keratolytic, and comedolytic activity and has been useful as a single agent and in monotherapy with antibiotics or retinoids in decreasing the number of lesions in mild to moderate acne.
+Benzoyl peroxide has bactericidal, keratolytic, and comedolytic activity and has been useful as a single agent and in combination with antibiotics or retinoids in decreasing the number of lesions in mild to moderate acne.
 Combining a topical antibiotic with benzoyl peroxide reduces the development of resistant strains of P. acnes.
+However, due to antibiotic resistance, as soon as inflammatory lesions begin to resolve, antibiotics should be discontinued.
 This combination is more effective and less irritating than benzoyl peroxide used alone.
 There are many different strengths and formulations available for benzoyl peroxide.
 It is unknown if there is increased efficacy from higher or lower concentrations of the products, but the incidence of adverse effects may increase with greater concentration of drug.

 Clindamycin has been associated with greater incidences of adverse effects when introduced into the systemic circulation compared to erythromycin, but the topical application of these products allows for minimal systemic absorption.
 There does not appear to be any significant differences in the efficacy of these topical antibiotics.
 Monotherapy with these topical antibiotics is not recommended due to the development of bacterial resistance.
-19,20

 Azelaic acid (Azelex) exhibits comedolytic and antibacterial properties; it is not viewed as initial therapy.
 Investigation of clinical efficacy for sodium sulfacetamide is lacking, as are the effects of combinations with sulfur.
 Sulfur is an older therapeutic agent exhibiting antimicrobial and keratolytic activity, and has demonstrated some usefulness in the treatment of acne.
 The clinical evidence, however, demonstrating the efficacy of sulfur in acne treatment has not been consistently or reliably proven.
+Dapsone (Aczone) is a topical sulfone developed from the oral formulation which is used to treat leprosy.
+Although the safety and efficacy have been evaluated over a 12-month period, dapsone should be reserved for second line therapy.